hardliner66/blog/content/posts/01_my_odin_library.md

 While I was at it, I thought I'd also start cleaning up some of the memory leaks.

-With Odins `Tracking_Allocator`, this should be a piece of cake, right?
+With Odin's `Tracking_Allocator`, this should be a piece of cake, right?
 Well, in theory, yes, in practice, not quite.
 The problem is that, while the tracking allocator stores the location of where the allocation was made, its usefulness depends on if and how the location is passed to the allocation functions.